-The easiest way to access them is to go directly to eJournals A to Z. This is an A-Z list of over 28,000 ejournals.
+The easiest way to access them is to go directly to eJournals A-Z. This is an A-Z list of over 28,000 ejournals.
 Use it to find and connect to journals when you know the title of the journal you wish to use.

 (N.B.
 If you are not connected to the Oxford network you will need to login with your Oxford Single Sign On username and password to gain full access to the above online resources)

 If you know the title of the journal you are looking for you can search for it using SOLO or eJournals A-Z to see if an online version is available.
 You can then either access a particular article or browse the most recent issues of journal.

 If the coverage you require is not available online, a link is available from within Oxford eJournals to print holdings on SOLO.